 Where To Stay In Manali

-If you’re, however, looking for a peaceful locale I can suggest Hamta Valley without a second though.
-It’s moreover in Hamta Valley (after being familiar with Manali area like the back of my hand) that I started my first hospitality venture, an adventure camping site in Manali with the name of FootlooseCamps, because of the beauty and an easy accessibility of the place.
+If are asking where to stay in Manali wanting to stay someplace quiet, I can suggest Hamta Valley without a second thought.
+It’s moreover in Hamta Valley that I started my first hospitality venture, an adventure camping site in Manali with the name of FootlooseCamps.

-Food: Food in Manali can cost 150-400 Rupees per person in a good restaurant/cafe.
-If you’re a budget backpacker, however, it’s not hard to find a full meal for less than 120 Rupees for a person.
+Food: Food there can cost 150-400 Rupees per person in a good restaurant/cafe.
+If you’re a budget backpacker, however, it’s not hard to find a full meal for less than 120 Rupees a person.
 Manali Mall Road has some of the most expensive restaurants that I often avoid.
-You can find a something similar to eat in a restaurant just as good in Old Manali or Vashishth for much cheaper than in Manali Mall Road.
+You can find something similar to eat in a restaurant just as good in the Old town or in Vashishth for a much cheaper price than on Mall Road.

 Accommodation: Mall Road has some of the most expensive hotels costing as much as 5000 Rupees per night during season time.
 In Old Manali and Vashishth, you can find a room under 1000 Rupees during season time, and much cheaper when there are fewer tourists around.
 If you want something cheaper than that and much quieter, look for accommodation in Hamta Valley, Hallan Valley or Naggar.

 Transportation: There is actually no basic fare for taxis and auto-rickshaws in Manali.
 They ask for a price they like depending upon the demand so don’t forget to bargain anytime you need to hire a taxi or an auto-rickshaw.
 For budget travelers, public buses are the best way to get around.

 From Delhi to Manali, I suggest you take the government HRTC bus.